 A general announcement regarding the competition will be distributed to faculty in the academic units.
 All nominations must include:

 To assist the selection committee in understanding the impact and significance of the nominee’s work, nominators (or their representatives) will be invited to make a brief (10-15 minute) presentation and answer questions during the selection committee meeting.
 This presentation is important in the selection process as it allows committee members to more fully understand the impact of the work.

 The recipient of the Herbert Newby McCoy Award is notified via the Vice President for Research and the award is bestowed at the annual Excellence in Research Awards dinner.
 In addition, the recipient addresses the Purdue community at the McCoy Distinguished Lecture.

 The McCoy Distinguished Lecture provides the Purdue community the opportunity to hear the McCoy Award winner describe his/her honored research.
 The Lecture was instituted in 1989 is now an annual fall event at the University.
 It is held in Fowler Hall, Stewart Center and is followed by a reception in honor of the McCoy Award recipient.
 All past McCoy award winners receive a formal invitation to attend the distinguished lecture.
 Those who are able to be present receive special recognition by the Vice President for Research prior to the start of the lecture.

-All past and present McCoy awardees are invited to the Excellence in Research Awards Dinner which immediately follows the Herbert Newby McCoy Award lecture and reception.
+All past and present McCoy awardees are invited to the Excellence in Research Awards Dinner.
 The dinner program includes the presentation of the McCoy award to the current awardee(s) by the President of the University, and special recognition is given to past McCoy awardees in attendance at the dinner.